If your child is going to be absent please select an option from the following to let us know:

 Music Itinerant Teachers

 Itinerant music teachers in drums, piano, guitar and singing are available to take private lessons at the school.
-Parents wishing their child/ren to have the opportunity in any area, should contact the school office for more information.
+Parents wishing their child/ren to have the opportunity in any area, should contact the tutors listed below for more information.
 The lessons remain a private arrangement between the parents and the tutor.

 Our informative school newsletter is emailed fortnightly on a Thursday (even weeks).
 Please ensure we have your current email address.
 Alternatively, the newsletter can be viewed on our website here.